-Specific to the EARIP ITP, an incidental take assessment is relative to Items S and T as described below.
+Specific to the EARIP ITP, an incidental take assessment is relative to the Items described below.

-- Item S 3.
-"The Permittees will develop and oversee a monitoring program to identify and assess potential impacts, including incidental take, from Covered Activities and provide a better understanding and knowledge of the species' life cycles and desirable water quality- and springflow-related habitat requirements of the Covered Species (Section 6.3 of the HCP)." - Item T 3i.
+- Item T 3.
+"The Permittees will develop and oversee a monitoring program to identify and assess potential impacts, including incidental take, from Covered Activities and provide a better understanding and knowledge of the species' life cycles and desirable water quality- and springflow-related habitat requirements of the Covered Species (Section 6.3 of the HCP)." - Item U 3i.
 "Effects on the Covered Species or Permit Area"

 An intensive monitoring program is in place and being performed for the HCP.
-In fact, the biological monitoring program was instrumental in assessing the effects on the Covered species described in this memorandum.
+In fact, the biological monitoring program was instrumental in assessing the effects on the covered species described in this memorandum.

-Item G of EARIP's ITP addresses the covered animal species that are authorized for incidental take.
+Item G of EARIP's ITP lists the covered animal species that are authorized for incidental take.
 There are 10 animal species with take authorization and 1 plant species for impact assessment only.
-All activities described in this section pertain to the HCP Covered species that are actively authorized (Item H: 1-6) in 2020 for incidental take via EARIP's ITP.
-This includes the Fountain Darter, Comal Spring riffle beetle, Comal Spring dryopid beetle, Peck's Cave amphipod, Texas blind salamander, and San Marcos Salamander.
-Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Spring salamander are listed in the permit, the conditions in the ITP are not active in 2020 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the ITP.
+All activities described in this section pertain to the HCP covered species that are actively authorized (Item H: 1-6) in 2021 for incidental take via EARIP's ITP.
+This includes the Fountain Darter, Comal Springs riffle beetle, Comal Springs dryopid beetle, Peck's Cave amphipod, Texas blind salamander, and San Marcos Salamander.
+Although the Texas cave diving beetle, Texas troglobitic water slater, and Comal Springs salamander are listed in the permit, the conditions in the ITP are not active in 2021 as none of these species are presently listed as threatened or endangered with this directly acknowledged (Item H: 7-9) in the ITP.
 Additionally, Item I of the permit acknowledges that only if the San Marcos gambusia is located or found in the study area, will take provisions apply.
-As this has not occurred in 2020, the San Marcos gambusia is not included in this assessment.
+As this has not occurred in 2021, the San Marcos gambusia is not included in this assessment.
 Finally, being a plant, Texas wild-rice is not allotted incidental take provisions under this federal permit.